gavdraper/gavdraper.github.io/_drafts/pattern-matching.markdown

 }
 {% endhighlight %}

+### Pattern Matching & Output Parameters ###

-With C# 7 we can use the IS clause the test for shape and assign it to a variable for example
+With C# 7 we can use the is statement to test for shape and assign it to a variable for example

 {% highlight csharp %}
 if(o is int i)